Urothelial cells

 Types of cancer that start from urothelial cells include urothelial carcinoma, papillary urothelial carcinoma, and urothelial carcinoma in situ.

-This article was written by doctors to help you read and understand your pathology report.
+Doctors wrote this article to help you read and understand your pathology report.
 Contact us if you have questions about this article or your pathology report.

 Other helpful resources